Manufacturing and Product Development

 The manufacturing and product development industry sector is an important part of California’s economy, producing a wide range of products, including computers, communications equipment, electronic components, high-tech instruments, apparel, metal products, chemicals, plastics, aircraft, ships, missiles and space products, and search and navigation equipment.
 Both large and small manufacturers are important participants in the electronics, multimedia, and other emergent regional industrial clusters.

 This sector provides a foundation in manufacturing processes and systems for all industrial and technology education students in California.
-These students are engaged in an instructional program that integrates technical preparation and academics with career awareness, career exploration, and skill preparation in four pathways: graphic arts technology, integrated graphics technology, machine and forming technology, and welding technology.
+Students are engaged in an instructional program that integrates technical preparation and academics with career awareness, career exploration, and skill preparation..
 Manufacturing and Product Development pathways emphasize real-world, occupationally relevant experiences of significant scope and depth in manufacturing and graphic communication.
 To prepare students for the vast range of career opportunities in manufacturing and product development, middle schools, high schools, regional occupational centers and programs, apprenticeship programs, community colleges, and four-year colleges and universities provide educational and training programs.

 Manufacturing and Product Design Sector Pathways